-- Step 2: Type in chflags -R nouchg and press Space bar.
+- Type in chflags -R nouchg and press Space bar.
 If you see error code 43 when trying to delete a specific file from Trash, go to step 4.
 Otherwise, proceed with step 3.

-- Step 4: Launch Trash, press Command + A keys to select all of the locked files in the folder, drag and drop them to Terminal and hit Enter.
+- Launch Trash, press Command + A keys to select all of the locked files in the folder, drag and drop them to Terminal and hit Enter.
 Type in your account's password when prompted.

 Solution 4: Use Disk Utility First Aid to fix the drive

+Another potential fix for Macintosh error code 43 is to check and repair Mac disk with Disk Utility First Aid.
 To do this, you need to launch Disk Utility from Recovery Mode, select the drive with the files you want to move or delete, then click First Aid.

 Solution 5: Delete Files in Safe Mode

 Another practical way to tackle error code 43 when your Mac can't delete files is by entering the Safe Mode.
 Booting into Mac Safe Mode allows you to bypass problems caused by third-party applications or extensions.

 - Save documents and restart your Mac.
 Press and hold Shift until you see the login screen.

 - Sign in to your account and delete the file as usual.